mwcooper/F2021/README.md

 Source code assignments for MAE345.

-This repository contains Jupyter notebook assignments for Princeton's MAE345/549 class.
+This repository contains Jupyter notebook assignments for Princeton's MAE345 (and COS346, ORF345, MAE549) class.
 It is organized in the following manner:

 - All Jupyter notebooks are placed in the top level directory so they have access to all other Python modules and paths referenced in them are consistent.
 - All data provided / collected for use in assignments resides in `data`.